Top Site Net Features | Register | Login

 The most common reasons for this procedure are:

 The prosthetic implants move over each other and, over time, the implant can wear out with regular use of the artificial hip joint.
-Especially, in the case of younger patients, they have higher chances of loosening or wear out of the prosthetic implant as they might outlive the life expectancy of the implant.
-High impact activities and an active lifestyle also increase this risk of wearing out of the implant.
+Especially, in the case of younger patients, they have higher chances of loosening or wearing out of the prosthetic implant as they might outlive the life expectancy of the implant.
+High-impact activities and an active lifestyle also increase the risk of wearing out the implant.
 This can cause small particles to break off and accumulate around the hip joint.
 The body’s immune system recognizes them as foreign and attacks these particles as well as the healthy bones.
 This leads to deterioration of the bone and this condition is known as osteolysis.

 Implants made of plastic have shown less wear out and therefore chances of development of osteolysis are also less.